Teacher Couple Suspected in $100 Million de Kooning Theft May Have Stolen More Art

 In tandem with the museum show, new FBI documents related to the 1985 theft—which was carried out by a man and a woman but for which no one has ever been charged—have been released, revealing further insights into the lives of Rita and Jerry Alter, former New York City teachers and New Mexico transplants whose home held the stolen painting.

-After Rita and Jerry died and an antiques dealer paid $2,000 for their home’s contents, Woman-Ochre was found behind their bedroom door and authorities were alerted.
+After Rita and Jerry died and an antique dealer paid $2,000 for their home’s contents, Woman-Ochre was found behind their bedroom door and authorities were alerted.

 Assessing the newly accessible FBI documents, the Arizona Republic found that a further search of the Alter’s estate uncovered two other paintings by Joseph Henry Sharp and Victor Higgins, famed Western artists whose work is often priced in the six figures.